 2) Define your audience

-Depending on the genre of music that you are creating, you need to characterize your target audience to reach the people who would want to listen to your music.
+Depending on the genre of music that you are creating, you need to characterize your target audience.
+In this way, you can reach the people who would want to listen to your music.

 There is a clear distinction between long and short-term goals.
-As an artist, to develop a clear vision of your goals and intentions, it is wise to write an action plan with all the steps you need to take to reach your goals.
+As an artist, to develop a clear vision of your goals and intentions, it is wise to write an action plan.
+This action plan should include all the steps you need to take to reach your goals.

 4) Determine marketing strategies